Chris Stewart - Almond blossom appreciation with the experts

 If that’s not enough to whet your appetite, what about the prospect of strolling through this extraordinary pageant in the company of an expert?
 Few people know the footpaths of the Alpujarras as well as Chris Stewart, and even fewer have been able to produce a best-seller to describe the event, but “The Almond Blossom Appreciation Society” does exactly that.
 Why not sign up and become a member of this august body?
 Chris is a lovely, engaging, down-to-earth kind of fellow and you’ll relish his company.
 (I could I know say more to praise him, but he’s my friend, and that would never do !)

 We’ll also do some outdoor cooking at our farm, and, perhaps best of all, spend a day at Chris and Ana’s house at El Valero, the setting, of course, for Driving Over Lemons, and the venue that day for an exquisite wood-fired lunch.

 Finally, for those of you who’ve been here before, we’re right now busy exploring new trails for you to enjoy.
 Our current set of paths are a delight for people new to the area, though we recognise that for old hands there is a need for alternatives, which we’re preparing this Autumn alongside our new team member, the utterly inexhaustible Holly the Collie.

 This really is a special week.
 We’ll walk each day just far enough to make you hungry for a delicious Las Chimeneas dinner, at the pace of the slowest participant, so that no one gets left behind or too fatigued.
-The price includes breakfast, lunch and dinner each day, and a single timed transfer to and from the airports of either Almeria or Malaga.
+The price includes breakfast, lunch and dinner each day, and a single timed transfer to and from Malaga airport.

 Date: Saturday 8th to Saturday 15th February 2020